wolfgangasdf/iqp-book/ad-perturbation-theory-apps.md

 $$E_{\mathrm{hf}}^1=\frac{\mu_0 g_p e^2}{3 \pi m_p m_e a^3}\left\langle\vec{S}_p \cdot \vec{S}_e\right\rangle$$(ad-pta-10)

-which is a first example of spin-spin coupling!
-It is suggestive that it splits the "triplet" state where both spins are aligned parallel, and the singlet state.
+which is an example of spin-spin coupling!
+It is suggestive that it splits the "triplet" state where both spins are aligned parallel, and the singlet state where the spins are anti-parallel.

-It turns out that this energy difference is $1420$ MHz which corresponds to a wavelength of 21 cm.
-This radiation can easily be detected with radio antennas, and since it can easily be thermally excited, it is one of the key frequencies omnipresent in radiation from the universe, it indicates the presence of hydrogen!
+It turns out that for hydrogen, this energy difference is $1420$ MHz which corresponds to a wavelength of 21 cm.
+This radiation can easily be detected with radio antennas, and since it can easily be thermally excited, it is one of the key frequencies omnipresent in radiation from the universe, since hydrogen is everywhere!